Are the Sky’s offensive struggles something to be concerned about?

 This team’s greatest strength through the first month of the season is its bench production.
 Despite the struggles on offense, Wade has been able to rely on his second unit to give his starters adequate rest and maintain the level of play.

-Over the last four games, the Sky’s bench has outscored opponents 112-50.
-Against the Aces, the Sky’s bench was able to keep them in the game, bringing them within 13 to start the fourth quarter.
-The Sky’s bench is third in the league in points per game (22.8) behind the Connecticut Sun (24.4) and the Dream (22.9).
+In the last four games, the Sky’s bench has outscored opposing reserves 112-50.
+Against the Aces, the Sky’s bench was able to keep the team in the game, bringing it within 13 to start the fourth quarter.
+The Sky’s bench is third in the league in points per game (22.8) behind the Sun (24.4) and the Dream (22.9).

-On multiple occasions, the team has referenced its ability to overcome a seven-game losing streak and a .500 record heading into the playoffs last season to convey confidence in their seasonlong progression.
-Still without guard Julie Allemand, and just two games into Li Yueru’s WNBA debut, it’s clear that the Sky’s potential is far from being fully realized.
+On multiple occasions, the team has referenced its ability to overcome a seven-game losing streak and a .500 record heading into the playoffs last season to convey confidence in its seasonlong progression.
+Still without guard Julie Allemand and with Li Yueru just two games into her first WNBA season, it’s clear that the Sky haven’t fully realized their potential.